 Then there’s costs for staff to design, order and affix the labels, the cost of the label, the bag, the box the coffee goes in, and the packing materials… it all goes into the price of the product.
 It’s more expensive to run a business in this day and age, and you can see these costs reflected in not only coffee, but all products you purchase.
 The smaller the business, the more the costs will impact the bottom line because percentage wise it’s a higher percent of their overall profits.
 But they’re the ones who pay attention to all the little details to be sure you’re getting the best products.
 They roast in smaller batches and personally curate, and quality test for you with lots of love, because these people tend to be very passionate about their product.
 You can feel good about shopping with a small business because you can still get them on the phone or actually get a personal reply over email.
 They may cost a little more but they give you a lot more in return.
 Bean Hoppers coffee is one of those passionate small businesses.

 Don’t you get excited when you see FREE Shipping?
 Yeah, everybody does!
 I mean the best things in life are free, right?
 Well, this is another one of those “check the price per oz. / item topics”.
 The cost of shipping goes up every year.
 It can cost anywhere from $7 - $10 to ship a single pound of coffee across the US via postal service.
 People expect free shipping, and they’ll go elsewhere if they don’t get it.
-But you may be surprised to learn that the profit margins for coffee beans is surprisingly low.
+But you may be surprised to learn that the profit margins for coffee beans are surprisingly low.
 Companies simply can’t cover all of the costs of shipping, or they would quickly go out of business.
 In turn, they are forced to include some of the additional costs into the price of the product, pushing product prices higher year after year.
 So our addiction to the perception of free shipping contributes to the rising costs of products.